Skip to content

 Tarot Reading Definition

-A tarot reading is a structured yet intuitive dialogue that uses a shared 78 card system to reflect a situation clearly.
-The aim is clarity and movement, not fixed answers.
+What is a tarot reading?
+A tarot reading is a structured yet intuitive dialogue using a shared 78 card system to reflect a situation clearly.
+The aim is clarity and movement, not fixed predictions; you leave with insight that supports choice.

 What Is In A Tarot Deck